 Certain targeted sign-up offers on airline cards could also be a more lucrative way to spend $4,000 (although their sign-up bonus deadlines are tighter).
 Because airline points have the potential to be worth more than 1 cent each, a sign-up bonus could get you more than the Blue Cash card’s welcome bonuses could.

 If, however, you like the straightforwardness of cash back, the special 5 percent offer on travel from the Blue Cash cards is compelling.
 Once you get the cash back, it’s as simple as a statement credit – no need to worry about transferring points or trying to find a flight that lets you use miles.
 Even if you don’t maximize this special offer, at the end of the day, you’re getting 5 percent on travel with no hassle.
-And, after the welcome bonus expires, you’re still getting elevated earnings on groceries, gas and department stores.
+And, after the welcome bonus expires, you’re still getting elevated earnings on purchases at U.S. supermarkets, gas stations and U.S. department stores.